princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 There is only one bias for a neuron, and it's simply the weight for the bias node, just like each of the other weights.
 It only gets stretched into a $$1$$-by-$$m$$ vector to match the shape of $$z$$, so that the matrix equation is valid.
 The stretching involves repeating the elements to fill up the stretched-out vector.
 When coding in Python and using the NumPy library for your computations, it's good to know that this stretching (also called [broadcasting](https://docs.scipy.org/doc/numpy/user/theory.broadcasting.html#array-broadcasting-in-numpy)) is already baked into the library.

 Therefore the full answer for the shape of $$b$$ is that it is fundamentally a scalar (or a $ 1 $-by-$ 1 $ vector) that gets broadcasted into a vector of the right shape during the computation involved in the matrix equation for computing the preactivation.
-(If this still doesn’t make sense here, return to it later after you finish).
+(If this still doesn’t make sense here, return to it later after you finish [part 4](/implement-an-artificial-neuron-from-scratch.html){:target="_blank").

 We must keep in mind that $$b$$ is a parameter of the estimator, and it would be very counterproductive to define it in a way that binds it to the number of examples (datapoints) in a batch.
 This is why its fundamental form is a scalar.